-Freedom of expression.
-We must reclaim our right to speak and our right to know
+Reclaim the right to speak and the right to know

 Freedom of thought is a fundamental right, it is interpreted as the right not to be coerced into believing something, and this includes the right to be wrong and to make mistakes.
 It is extremely difficult these days to know what’s true and what’s not true, and this is exactly why freedom of thoughts and expression is so fundamental because it protects each person’s understanding of the truth and more fundamentally it protects the search for the truth.

 There was a time when everybody thought that the Earth was flat and was the center of the Universe; claiming otherwise would automatically label you as a heretic with all the dire consequences attached to this label.
-Scientists who in the early days, ventured to put forward theories different from the ‘accepted theory’ faced prosecution from the authorities.
-In 1633, the physicist and astronomer Galileo was prosecuted by the Chief Inquisitor appointed by Pope Urban VII, for his belief that the Earth revolved around the Sun.
-This belief was deemed heretical by the Catholic Church who refused to accept (despite scientific evidence to the contrary) that the Earth was not the center of the Universe.
+In the early days, scientists who ventured to put forward theories different from accepted theories faced prosecution from the authorities.
+In 1633, the physicist and astronomer Galileo was prosecuted by the Chief Inquisitor, appointed by Pope Urban VII, for his theory that the Earth revolved around the Sun.
+This belief was deemed heretical by the Catholic Church, who refused to accept (despite scientific evidence to the contrary) that the Earth was not, in fact, the center of the Universe.

-These days human interaction is more than ever mediated through countless hours online and we have to navigate our ways through a tsunami of information and sometimes misinformation.
-The right to speak and the right to know are in jeopardy and this alarming phenomenon is happening around the world.
-Article 19.org organization put together The Global Expression Report 2019/20 where they reached the conclusion that global freedom of expression is in decline:
+These days human interaction is more than ever mediated through countless hours online, and we have to navigate our ways through a tsunami of information and sometimes misinformation.
+The right to speak and the right to know are in jeopardy, and this alarming phenomenon is happening around the world.
+Article 19.org organization put together The Global Expression Report 2019/20 where they concluded that global freedom of expression is in decline:

 Below is a summary of the findings of this report:

-Ø The COVID-19 virus emerged into an environment already fraught with censorship and denigration of dissents or political opposition and many governments have used the health crisis as a pretext on which to further control expression online, in the media, and in the streets.
+- The COVID-19 virus emerged into an environment already fraught with censorship and denigration of dissents or political opposition.
+Many governments have used the health crisis as a pretext on which to further control expression online, in the media, and on the streets.

-Ø Power over freedom of expression is increasingly consolidated in the hands of a few social media platforms, and the focus of the authorities continue to fall on policing users rather than ensuring that platforms and companies respect human rights.
+- Power over freedom of expression is increasingly consolidated in the hands of a limited number of social media platforms.
+The focus of authorities falls on policing users rather than ensuring that platforms and companies respect human rights.

-Ø It is a vital necessity for populations everywhere to be able to access and act on accurate information from pluralistic and diverse media sources.
+- It is a vital necessity for populations everywhere to access and act on accurate information from pluralistic and diverse media sources.

-Ø The right to information is a shield against corruption.
-The free flow of information is essential, it enables engaged participation, and the exercise of rights fosters sustainable development, improves economic performance, and make authorities accountable.
+- The right to information is a shield against corruption.
+The free flow of information is essential, it enables engaged participation, and the exercise of rights fosters sustainable development, improves economic performance, and makes authorities accountable.

 We must reclaim our right to speak and our right to know before it is too late.
 The freedom to speak concerns everyone’s right to express and disseminate opinions, ideas, and information through any means as well as to disagree with power holders.
 The freedom to know concerns the right to demand and receive information by power holders for transparency, good governance, and sustainable development.